 Individual Therapy Sterling VA

-Today’s blog is a guest post from pro lacrosse player Paul Rabil, with whom I have the privilege of working in therapy.
+Today’s blog is from pro lacrosse player Paul Rabil, with whom I have the privilege of working in therapy.
 Whether you’re a lacrosse fan or not, I think you’ll enjoy his perspective. – Lindsey

 I feel really lucky to have been a part of the Lindsey Hoskins & Associates family for over two years.
 I entered therapy somewhat hesitantly, to better understand my emotionality that stemmed from problems and stressors, with the hope of finding solutions.
 However, what I didn’t anticipate was that I would embark upon a personal journey of self-discovery, interpersonal analysis, and greater purpose.